Immigration to the United States: Since 1965

 In recent decades, immigration to nearly every Western country has risen sharply, with the U.S. growing from 9% (1990) to 15% (2020) of the population being born abroad.
 The slopes of the tops of the differently-colored columns show the rate of percent increase in foreign-born people living in the respective countries.

 As a portion of U.S. population, nationwide border encounters have varied substantially over the decades.

 The Immigration and Nationality Act of 1965, also known as the Hart–Celler Act, abolished the system of national-origin quotas.
 By equalizing immigration policies, the act resulted in new immigration from non-European nations, which changed the ethnic demographics of the United States.
 In 1970, 60% of immigrants were from Europe; this decreased to 15% by 2000.

 The U.S. Immigration and Naturalization Law of 1965 abolished the former quota system and gave preference to people with skills regarded as being "especially advantageous" to the United States, which resulted in an increase in immigration from Asia.
 In the 1980s, this accelerated as the Federal government of the United States encouraged the immigration of engineers, mathematicians, and scientists from Asia, particularly India and China, to help support STEM-related endeavors in the country.
 Skilled immigration from these countries was strengthened through the Immigration Act of 1990.
 The National Academy of Sciences has supported U.S. policymakers to design legislation that attracts foreign mathematicians, engineers and scientists to emigrate to the United States.

 In 1986 president Ronald Reagan signed immigration reform that gave amnesty to 3 million undocumented immigrants in the country.

 In 1990, George H. W. Bush signed the Immigration Act of 1990, which increased legal immigration to the United States by 40%.
 In 1991, Bush signed the Armed Forces Immigration Adjustment Act 1991, allowing foreign service members who had served 12 or more years in the US Armed Forces to qualify for permanent residency and, in some cases, citizenship.

+Members of the United States Armed Forces take the Oath of Allegiance at a naturalization ceremony in Japan in December 2025.

 In November 1994, California voters passed Proposition 187 amending the state constitution, denying state financial aid to illegal immigrants.
 The federal courts voided this change, ruling that it violated the federal constitution.